Hulu’s New Live Streaming Service – Pricing, Channels, Features and more…

 But once you get used to it, it’s not so bad.
 Personally, the only Live TV I watch is sports.
 Either way, some people might get turned off by this feature, or lack thereof.
 But again, big money behind this, so if users complain enough, Hulu could build a guide very quickly.

 Overall, Hulu Live TV is a promising new direction for the streaming company but we are still in the very early stages.
 Hopefully, Hulu will start to offer small and cheaper packages in the future to attract more cord cutters; but regardless, it’s still a service that’s worth nice long look.
 Go to Hulu Live to learn more.

 To close out, more competition is always good for us.
-With every new company, who joins the fight for our hard earned dollar, quality will increase, and cost will decrease.
+With every new company, who joins the fight for our hard-earned dollar, quality will increase, and the cost will decrease.
 So if nothing else, today is the best day ever – to be a cord cutter.